If the word 'Kalahari' makes you think of an empty red desert then it's time you tried a safari to one of Botswana's three Kalahari parks.

 Game viewing is good in the dry winter months as wildlife is concentrated around the few remaining waterholes; May to August is bone-dry with freezing nights while September and October are mostly dry but increasingly hot during the day.

-The December rains however transform the Kalahari into a green Eden - many antelope give birth - attracting predators - while migrating zebra, buffalo and elephant herds add a surprising twist to game drives; if you can handle a bit of rain on your safari, then early summer (December/early January) is often considered the best time to visit the Kalahari.
+The December rains however transform the Kalahari into a green Eden - many antelope give birth - attracting predators - while migrating zebra, buffalo and elephant herds add a surprising twist to game drives; if you can handle a bit of rain on your safari, then the early summer months of the "Green Season" (December/early January) are often considered the best time to visit the Kalahari.

 Nxai Pan National Park